 A FEW TIPS ABOUT MAKING FERMENTED DRINKS AT HOME

-You can check your bottle by slowly opening it, and if you here fizz, then it is probably ready.
+You can check your bottle by slowly opening it, and if you hear fizz, then it is probably ready.
 If it does nothing, I will let it go longer.

 To be on the safe side, always open your soda outside.
 I learned this lesson the hard way, and I have grape soda on the ceiling to prove it.

-When making water kefir be sure to use filtered water that is free of contaminants, things like fluoride and chlorine can kill your kefir grains.
-I use the Berkey water filter system in my home and find that my grains thrive on it.
+When making water kefir be sure to use filtered water that is free of contaminants.
+Things like fluoride and chlorine can kill your kefir grains.

 Water kefir should lighten in color and turn cloudy.
 If your water kefir ever looks, smells, or tastes unpleasant, this may mean your grains are bad, and you should not drink it.